Kotlin/kotlinx.serialization/json/README.md

 `org.jetbrains.kotlinx:jsonparser-native` dependency in Native.
 Example of native dependency can be found [here](../example-native) (CLI application) or [here](../example-native) (iOS application alongside technology preview of HTTP client for native).

+Note that by default, artifacts are published to bintray only for macOS, iOS x64 and iOS simulator.
+If you want to use library on other targets, you'll need to build it by yourself with `./gradlew :jsonparser-native:build`.
+By default, library is built for host machine.
+Then you can publish it to local maven repository as usual.